Austin Ekeler Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 Season Stats

-- Ekeler has rushed for a team-leading 420 yards on 84 carries (60.0 yards per game) and scored five touchdowns.
+- Ekeler has racked up a team-high 420 rushing yards (60.0 per game) and scored five touchdowns.

 - He also averages 43.1 receiving yards per game, grabbing 33 passes for 302 yards and three touchdowns.